 It’s all possible on a comfortable yet long day trip from Tokyo, but hey you came this close right!
 Actually not as much as I thought it would be, take a look at Mount Fuji Day Trip prices from Tokyo…

 They say to save the best for last, and boy have I!
 The Robot Restaurant in Tokyo has got to be the craziest, weirdest, most bizarre and unusual thing to do in Tokyo hand-down.
-Again, the Robot Restaurant in Tokyo is one of those things you can’t really explain but it involves one of the greatest shows on Earth, high-tech lasers, dino-robot battles, fireworks, flashy dancers and more.
+Again, the Robot Restaurant in Tokyo is one of those things you can’t really explain, but it involves one of the greatest shows on Earth, high-tech lasers, dino-robot battles, fireworks, flashy dancers and more.

 If you only do one thing in Tokyo, I beg you to make it this – No matter your age!
 Book your tickets in advance as there is very limited seating and book the drinks deal for 100 yen extra (500 yen otherwise).
+You can also read my full review here.

 Make sure you arrive a full 50 minutes before the show to take in the bar area with your now included drink because it will blow your mind – And that’s just the beginning!
 I was up in the air about going because admittedly the ticket price is steep, but after going I’d pay twice as much to go again – And I will on my very next visit to Tokyo!

-If you are on a budget book the First Performance Offer (4:00 pm on specific dates) and you will get the lowest price possible plus 2 exclusive gifts: a JPY500 souvenir and pictures with the robots!
+If you are on a budget book the First Performance Offer (4:00 pm on specific dates) and you will get the lowest price possible plus two exclusive gifts: a JPY500 souvenir and pictures with the robots!
 These sell out fast, often weeks in advance so don’t delay.

-I might sound like a broken record now, but serious: the Robot Restaurant Tokyo will change your life and nothing will ever be the same again!
+I might sound like a broken record now, but serious: the Robot Restaurant Tokyo will change your life, and nothing will ever be the same again!

 Because Tokyo is such a huge city, this list needed to be limited to 50 so I could decide on my absolute favorites and preserve my sanity writing this.
 During my research, I found plenty more unusual things to do in Tokyo but just did not have enough time.
 Perhaps your preference vary from mine, so take a look and decide if you want to bump any of these Tokyo activities further up the list – or add them to your Tokyo itinerary!